-The portal was created for easy facilitation of recordation of IP rights with the Customs.
-The portal provides for recordation of the major IP rights i.e. trademark, designs, copyright and geographical indicator.
+The portal was created for easy facilitation of the recordation of IP rights with the Customs.
+The portal provides for recordation of the major IP rights i.e. trademark, designs, copyright, and geographical indicator.

 Procedure for recordation of IP rights with the Customs

-- The right-holder must file application for recordation of a trademark, patent, design, copyright or geographical indication and submit the following electronically on http://www.ipr.icegate.gov.in/.
+- The right-holder must file an application for recordation of a trademark, patent, design, copyright, or geographical indication and submit the following electronically on https://ipr.icegate.gov.in/IPR/homePage.

 - Thereafter, a unique temporary registration number will be generated.